Graston Technique Free Webinar Series

 Earn Valuable CEUs By participating in this webinar, you will not only gain valuable insights into using complementary therapies in physical therapy but also earn CEUs to help maintain your licensure and enhance your professional qualifications.

 Why Attend?
-Enhance your clinical practice with furthering your understanding using complementary therapies.
-This webinar is ideal for physical therapists, chiropractors, and other healthcare professionals who are committed to staying at the forefront of their field.
+Take your clinical practice to the next level by exploring complementary therapies for improved patient outcomes.
+While this webinar offers valuable insights for pediatric therapists, it also provides essential knowledge for physical therapists, chiropractors, and other healthcare professionals committed to staying at the forefront of their field!

 Who Should Attend?
 This webinar is perfect for: